chadmcarbon/wingetPwsh/README.md

 # Foreground
 In my current role, reimaging computers are sometimes necessary.
-To improve post install efficiency, I created a simple script that automates application install of common apps for me.
+To improve post install efficiency, I created a simple script that automates application install of common end user apps.

 # wingetPwsh
 PowerShell script installing applications using the winget command.